ASERA’s major publication series is the journal RISE (Research in Science Education), one of the top four science education journals in the world.

 - Appropriateness for RISE

 Proposals for special issues will be accepted at any time and considered on a rolling basis.
-It is highly recommended to run your ideas past the editors before fully committing to the development of a proposal.
+It is highly recommended that you informally run your ideas past the editors before fully committing to the development of a proposal.
 They may offer additional insights and/or point out areas of potential concern.

-Please see the attached document for further information and details. (document is avaiable at the bottom of this page)
+Please see the attached document for further information and details. (document is available at the bottom of this page)

 History of RISE